madneal/sec-dog/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/19098-sca-checker.svg)](https://plugins.jetbrains.com/plugin/19098-sca-checker)

 <!-- Plugin description -->
 This is the first goland plugin for SCA of Go.
 It focuses on the dependency security of the Go project.
-It will generate the sca report for the dependencies with vulnerabilities.
+It will generate the SCA report for the dependencies with vulnerabilities.
 <!-- Plugin description end -->

 ## Usage